beaker-project/beaker-project.org/dev/proposals/enhanced-user-groups.rst

   .. _Closure Table: http://stackoverflow.com/questions/192220/what-is-the-most-efficient-elegant-way-to-parse-a-flat-table-into-a-tree/192462#192462

-* User-level self service to request group membership, or to remove yourself from groups.
+* User-level self service to request group membership (including the associated queue interface for group owners to approve/deny requests), or to remove yourself from groups.
 This capability is likely to be added in a later iteration.
 In the meantime, group owners may include information on requesting membership in the group description, and the list of group owners will be visible in the web UI.

 * More fine-grained group permissions.
 The initial iteration has only three effective levels of access, job submission accounts, ordinary group members